D.C. Judge Amy B. Jackson is mired in conflicts of interest directed by the Facebook Deep State shadow government

-Other requirements for disqualification include: (a) when a long-time friend or friend's law firm is counsel, (b) when the stockholdings of a family member are associated with a litigant, (c) stockholdings in parent and subsidiary companies, mutual or common investment funds, (d) where service on a bar association creates an appearance of impropriety, and (e) extrajudicial joining of organizations (like the Facebook Club, where the judge gets insider trading knowledge).
+Other requirements for disqualification include: (a) when a long-time friend or friend's law firm is counsel, (b) when the stockholdings of a family member are associated with a litigant, (c) stockholdings in parent and subsidiary companies, mutual or common investment funds, (d) where service on a bar association creates an appearance of impropriety, and (e) extrajudicial joining of organizations (like the Facebook Deep State, where the judge gets insider trading knowledge).

 Judges are held to a high standard regarding conflicts of interest.
 The law says they must keep themselves apprised of their holdings, and recuse to avoid “even the appearance of impropriety.”
 The Marquette Law Review states: "The objective of the Code [of Judicial Conduct] is to maintain both the reality of judicial integrity and the appearance of that reality."
 Vol. 79, Issue 4, Summer 1996, p.
 951.